functionless/eventual-website/docs/reference/eventual-client.md

 });
 ```

-See the [Heartbeat Documentation](./activity.md#heartbeat) for more information on asynchronous activity heartbeats.
+See the [Heartbeat Documentation](./orchestration/activity.md#heartbeat) for more information on asynchronous activity heartbeats.

 ## Implementations

-There are several implementations of the `EventualServiceClient` interface that are useful in different runtime contexts:
+There are several implementations of the `EventualClient` interface that are useful in different runtime contexts:

 ### `HttpServiceClient`